msawczyn/EFDesigner/VSMarketplace blurb.md

 **ChangeLog**

+**3.0.5**
+   - Fix where parsing EF version numbers should be culture-neutral
+   - Corrected tracking property access modes from the default to overrides in entity attributes

 **3.0.4**
    - **[NEW]** Added context menu choice to visually align node elements on diagrams.
    - Fix for detecting correct EF version when anything with "Latest" in it is configured (see https://github.com/msawczyn/EFDesigner/issues/266)